 Three canal bridges were eventually built, making Cape Cod easy to access, and tourists have been venturing to the peninsula ever since.

-Cape Cod is a peninsula in Massachusetts—it’s the main “arm” that sticks out of the state into the Atlantic Ocean.
+Cape Cod is a peninsula in Massachusetts that curves out into the Atlantic Ocean.
 While the Cape is separated from the rest of the state by a narrow body of water, this stretch of land is easily accessible from Boston and Providence thanks to canal bridges.

 Cape Cod spans the whole of Barnstable County and has 15 towns.
 To make it easier to remember where everything is, Cape Cod is split into four different sections: Upper Cape, Mid-Cape, Outer Cape, and Lower Cape.